 - Bucksmore Young Leaders requires an upper-intermediate level of English (B1) aimed at upper intermediate and above in order to cope with the challenging syllabus

-- The age range for students at Bucksmore Young Leaders is 13-16 (Tonbridge School) or 16-18 (Pembroke College)
+- The age range for students at Bucksmore Young Leaders is 13-16 and 16-18

-Centred round a weekly themed project, the Young Leaders syllabus comprises theory lessons, interactive lectures, project research and real-life case studies provide a stimulating and varied learning experience.
+Centred around a weekly themed project, the Young Leaders syllabus comprises theory lessons, interactive lectures, project research and real-life case studies provide a stimulating and varied learning experience.

 The Young Leaders programme aims to:

 - Build language skills and confidence in public speaking and presentation English.

 - Develop negotiation, debating and leadership skills through a series of practical lessons.